signature-opensource/CK-AppIdentity/README.md

 Application identity may be the only aspect that requires an explicit configuration.
-Any other aspects can have a default behavior, but the remote parties with whom an application interact and how they interact can hardly exist without configuration.
+Any other aspects can have a default behavior, but the remote parties with whom an application interacts and how they interact can hardly exist without configuration.

 The initial objects are defined by a standard [.NET configuration](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration) that is locked and cannot be changed during the application lifetime.
 Configured objects are immutable but one can dynamically define new objects and destroy dynamically defined objects.
-CK.AppIdentity relies on [CK.Configuration](https://github.com/signature-opensource/CK-Configuration/blob/master/CK.Configuration/README.md) to handle .NET configurations objetcs.
+CK.AppIdentity relies on [CK.Configuration](https://github.com/signature-opensource/CK-Configuration/blob/master/CK.Configuration/README.md) to handle .NET configurations objects.

 ## CK.AppIdentity
 Contains the core objects: